 How to Determine Your Face Shape

 First things first: you need to determine your actual face shape.
 The quickest way to do this is to stand in front of a mirror, pull back your hair and trace the outline of your face on the mirror using a bar of soap.
 The shape you see outlined is the general shape of your face.
+You’ll be able to identify if you have a pointy chin, pronounced jaw line, or any of the other characteristics that make your face unique.
 Of course, if you’d rather take a more rigorous approach, by all means grab a tape measure and get to work measuring the following areas:

 - Forehead: Measure the distance between the top of one eyebrow to the top of the other eyebrow.

 - Cheekbones: Locate the pointiest part of one cheekbone (right below the eye) and measure across to the pointiest part of the opposite cheekbone.